Tours for Registrants

 The Joseph Regenstein Library is home to collections in the humanities, social science, and business, along with the Special Collections Research Center.
-Opening in **, the building was designed by Walter Netsch of Skidmore, Owings and Merrill, Chicago, in the Brutalist style.
-Regenstein Librar stands on the site of the original Stagg Field, the University's athletic field from 1892 to 1967.
+Completed in 1970, the building was designed by Walter Netsch of Skidmore, Owings and Merrill, Chicago, in the Brutalist style.
+Regenstein Library stands on the site of the original Stagg Field, the University's athletic field from 1892 to 1967.
 The Enrico Fermi Memorial is situated on the west edge of the 12-acre site of the Library.
-Henry Moore's bronze "Nuclear Energy" marks the spot where Fermi and other scientists achieved the first controlled, self-sustaining, nuclear chain reaction on December 2, 1942
+Henry Moore's bronze "Nuclear Energy" marks the spot where Fermi and other scientists achieved the first controlled, self-sustaining, nuclear chain reaction on December 2, 1942.

-The John Crerar Library is home to collections in the biological, medical and physical sciences as well as collections in general science and the philosophy and history of science, medicine, and technology.
-Opened in 1984, the library resulted from the merger of the John Crerar Library, a library established in Chicago in 1894 with the University of Chicago.
+The John Crerar Library is home to collections in the biological, medical, and physical sciences, as well as collections in general science and the philosophy and history of science, medicine, and technology.
+Opened in 1984, the library resulted from the merger of the John Crerar Library, a library established in Chicago in 1894, with the University of Chicago.
 The mission of the John Crerar Library is to serve the educational and research aims of the University of Chicago while continuing to honor the spirit of John Crerar by welcoming visitors to use the research collections at the library.
-Crerar Library was recently remodeled to include several new functions and services, including: